 During this same period, the Boards of Water Supply on each island made it a policy to use artesian wells and forego the use of surface water or reservoirs.
 In 1932, Mr. Ohrt, Manager and Chief Engineer of the Honolulu Board of Water Supply, wrote "for the first time, the problem of Honolulu's water supply (can) be said to have been solved."
-Today, nearly 100% of Hawai'i's public water is withdrawn from wells.
-See Figure 10 and the following quote from the U.S. Geological Survey regarding the importance of groundwater in Hawai'i:
+Today, nearly 100% of Hawaii's public water is withdrawn from wells.
+See Figure 10 and the following quote from the U.S. Geological Survey regarding the importance of groundwater in Hawaii'i:

 Ground water is one of Hawai'i's most important natural resources.
 It is used for drinking water, irrigation, and domestic, commercial, and industrial needs.
 Ground water provides about 99 percent of Hawai'i's domestic water and about 50 percent of all freshwater used in the State.
 Total ground water pumped in Hawai'i was about 500 million gallons per day during 1995, which is less than 3 percent of the average total rainfall (about 21 billion gallons per day) in Hawai'i.
 From this perspective, the ground-water resource appears ample; however, much of the rainfall runs off to the ocean in streams or returns to the atmosphere by evapotranspiration.
 Furthermore, ground-water resources can be limited because of water-quality, environmental, or economic concerns.
 Water beneath the ground surface occurs in two principal zones: the unsaturated zone and the saturated zone.
-In the unsaturated zone, the pore spaces in rocks contain both air and water, whereas in the saturated zone, the pore spaces are filled with water.
+In the unsaturated zone, the pore spaces are filled with water.
 The upper surface of the saturated zone is referred to as the water table.
 Water below the water table is referred to as ground water.